-First, I want to express my heart felt concern for all those dealing with difficult winter weather this season.
-We feel very blessed to be living in Charleston and enjoying balmy Thanksgiving weather in the November.
+First, I want to express my heartfelt concern for all those dealing with difficult winter weather this season.
+We feel very blessed to be living in Charleston and enjoying balmy Thanksgiving weather in November.
 As I sit on my screened porch with my laptop, I feel compelled to share a little of our wonderful Charleston Thanksgiving.

-Our conscious were clear about over eating since we ran in the Gobble Wobble race Thanksgiving morning through the streets of Historic Charleston (honestly, I was a little better at the Gobble part than the run).
+Our conscious was clear about overeating since we ran in the Gobble Wobble race Thanksgiving morning through the streets of Historic Charleston (honestly, I was a little better at the Gobble part than the run).
 The coffee shop at the new Belmont Hotel was a hit too.
-Oh and they discovered Callie's Biscuits for a true taste of the south.
+Oh, and they discovered Callie's Biscuits for a true taste of the south.